chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In Section I.I, notation was introduced for representing Strings a a sets of ordered Characters.
 This form of representation provided a formal method for specifying various syntactical conditions and properties of Strings and Words.
 In particular, this method allowed a formal definition of String Length.

-In a similar way, a method of set representation for Sentences will now be constructed to enrich the symbolic form of a Sentence in the formal system.
-Since all Sentences are Strings, all Sentences have Character-level set or sequence representations.
+In a similar way, a method of representing Sentences as sets will now be constructed to enrich the symbolic form given to a Sentence in this formal system.
+Since all Sentences are Strings, all Sentences have Character-level set or sequence representations, by the Emptying Algorithm.
 The Discovery Axiom W.1 allows the definition of an algorithm to parse the Words of a Sentence based purely on the presence of Delimiters.

 **Definition 2.1.3: Word-Level Set Representation**